Banani-Rath/azure-devops-server-docs-pr/docs/admin/move-across-domains.md

         TFSConfig Accounts /change /AccountType:ReportingDataSource /account:AccountName /password:Password

-6. If your deployment uses Team Foundation Server Proxy, run the following command to update the service account used for the proxy:
+6. If your deployment uses Azure DevOps Proxy Server, run the following command to update the service account used for the proxy:

         TFSConfig Accounts /change /AccountType:Proxy /account:AccountName /password:Password

     > [!NOTE]
-    > If you are moving to a non-trusted domain, you might also need to manually add users and groups to teams, projects, collections, and Team Foundation Server itself.
-For more information, see [Add users to projects](/azure/devops/security/add-users-team-project), [Set administrator permissions for project collections](add-administrator.md), and [Set administrator permissions for Team Foundation Server](add-administrator.md).
+    > If you are moving to a non-trusted domain, you might also need to manually add users and groups to teams, projects, collections, and Azure DevOps Server itself.
+For more information, see [Add users to projects](/azure/devops/security/add-users-team-project), [Set administrator permissions for project collections](add-administrator.md), and [Set administrator permissions for Azure DevOps Server](add-administrator.md).

 7. If your deployment is integrated with Project Server, you might need to perform additional steps to configure the service accounts with the permissions required for operation.
 For more information, see [Assign permissions to support TFS-Project Server integration](https://msdn.microsoft.com/library/gg412653) and [ConfigureTFS-Project Server integration](https://msdn.microsoft.com/library/gg412647).

 <a name="config-reporting-analysis-svcs"></a>

 ## Configure Reporting and Analysis Services

 You can skip this procedure if you are not using reporting as part of your deployment.

-If you renamed a report server as part of this type of move, you must redirect Team Foundation Server to the report server at its new location.
+If you renamed a report server as part of this type of move, you must redirect Azure DevOps Server to the report server at its new location.
 You must also restart the warehouse and manually rebuild the database for Analysis Services.

-1. Open the administration console for Team Foundation, go to the Reporting node, and edit the settings.
+1. Open the administration console for Azure DevOps, go to the Reporting node, and edit the settings.

     ![Reports still point to the old server](_img/ic682727.png)